-With its stock down 14% over the past month, it is easy to disregard Zimmer Biomet Holdings (NYSE:ZBH).
-It seems that the market might have completely ignored the positive aspects of the company's fundamentals and decided to weigh-in more on the negative aspects.
+With its stock down 4.8% over the past three months, it is easy to disregard Zimmer Biomet Holdings (NYSE:ZBH).
+We, however decided to study the company's financials to determine if they have got anything to do with the price decline.
 Stock prices are usually driven by a company’s financial performance over the long term, and therefore we decided to pay more attention to the company's financial performance.
-Particularly, we will be paying attention to Zimmer Biomet Holdings' ROE today.
+Specifically, we decided to study Zimmer Biomet Holdings' ROE in this article.

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity